modular-component/website/docs/extensions/writing-extensions.md

 into account existing props, without needing the user to pass them down manually each time.

-For this purpose, a method can also receive a `transform` configuration parameter, detailing how to generate the final value that will be added to the arguments map.
+For this purpose, a method can also receive a `transform` configuration parameter, detailing how to generate the final value that will be added to the argument map.

-The `transform` function receives two parameters: the current arguments map received from previous stages, and the value passed down to the stage by the user.
+The `transform` function receives two parameters: the current argument map received from previous stages, and the value passed down to the stage by the user.
 It then returns the transformed value to add to the argument map.